 Keep An Emergency Contact

 If you plan on traveling alone, be sure to let others know about your trip and see if they will act as emergency contacts.
-They can be your source for help if emergencies arise while on your trip.
-Also contact your doctor and include that information as well on your emergency contact list for help with personal medical information.
+They can be your source of help if emergencies arise while on your trip.
+Also, contact your doctor and include that information as well on your emergency contact list for help with personal medical information.
 If you have to speak to other doctors or doctors in an emergency room, your personal doctor’s input can be helpful.

 Plan Accordingly